 Besides the actual container itself (which should be lead-free see my post from last week here), choose BPA-free water bottles and food containers.

 PS–Now that you have the lunchbox safety tips, how about some ideas for food to put in them?
-Our Back to School Bundle is loaded with ideas, and also has some BRAND NEW Freezer menus for your dinners!
-Get the bundle now!
+Subscribe to Dinner Answers today to begin receiving weekly menus delivered right to your email inbox!